-Jerk Seasoning is a flavorful Jamaican inspired spice blend with heat, savory, and herbal flavors.
-And it’s such an easy seasoning to make yourself at home to use for a number of jerk recipes.
+Jamaican Jerk Seasoning blend is a flavorful Jamaican inspired spicy dry rub with heat, savory, and herbal flavors.
+And it’s such an easy recipe to make yourself at home to use for a number of jerk recipes.
 It’s an awesome blend of spicy that’s perfect with any savory dishes on your menu.

 What is Jerk Seasoning?

-Jerk seasoning is a combination of dried ingredients that provides a balance of sweet, heat, aromatics, and savory flavors.
-Jerk may apply to mixes of jerk spice, jerk marinade, and the basic style of cooking that comes from Jamaican cuisine over historically live fire cooking with pimento wood.
+Jerk seasoning is a combination of spices that provides a balance of sweet, heat, aromatics, and savory flavors.
+Authentic Jamaican Jerk may apply to mixes of jerk spice, jerk marinade, and the basic style of cooking that comes from Jamaican cuisine over historically live fire cooking with pimento wood.

 This spice blend consists of brown sugar, heat from cayenne, savory flavors like onion and garlic, and balanced with allspice (a dried berry that has been ground into a powder) and other baking spices.

 Traditional jerk technique is about grilling hot and fast over wood or charcoal using the seasoning or a jerk marinade.
 We have a recipe for jerk grilled chicken that is an easy way to use the seasoning.